 - It’s micronized into a fine powder so it mixes easily with a spoon and stays dissolved until it’s gone.

-– increase levels of ketones in your blood.
-Ketones are readily used energy that your brain especially likes.
-Taking MCT oil pre-workout may therefore help you feel more focused during your workout. (cite reference of someone using it other than me).
-I take MCT Edge.
+The supplement I take is MCT Edge.
 One tablespoon is usually enough to see results.
 Start slow with this supplement as too large a dose at first can cause an upset stomach.
 Take ½-1 teaspoon the first couple times you take it.
-Have a little food (dark chocolate is awesome) helps prevent this too.
+Having a little food with it helps prevent this.
 Slowly increase by ½ teaspoon per serving until you reach a tablespoon.